 - 1 TBSP honey (optional)

-- Chop the onion, mince the garlic, and grate half of the carrot.
+- Grate half of the carrot.

 - When hot, add the diced onions to the olive oil and saute for 5 minutes.

-- Add the garlic and grated carrot and saute for 2-3 minutes longer or until onions are translucent and tender.
+- Add the minced garlic and grated carrot and saute for 2-3 minutes longer or until onions are translucent and tender.

 - Simmer on low heat for 2-3 hours or until cooked down and starting to darken.